clickonmedia/interactive-longform-articles/README.md

 ## Usage

 1. Upload the unzipped plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin in Plugins section in Wordpress
+3. Go to Settings > Interactive Longform Articles and adjust plugin settings
+4. Go to Settings > Permalinks and click "Save"
-3. Add a new post or page and select "Interactive article" as the template on the right sidebar
+5. Add a new post or page, and select "Interactive article" as the page template
-4. Add sections for the article.
+6. Add sections for the article.
 For each section, choose:
 ... * Section type
 ... * Background
 ... * Text content
-5. Publish article
+7. Publish article

 ### Settings